jsdoc/jsdoc/README.md

 Download a copy of JSDoc 3 from the official Git Hub repository here:
 <https://github.com/micmath/jsdoc>

-To build the jar file that runs JSDoc 3, use the Apache ant build tool:

-    cd jsdoc
-    ant

-This will create a file named `jsdoc.jar` in the project base directory.

-To test that the newly installed app is working, execute the following:
+To test that jsdoc is working, change your working directory to the jsdoc folder and run the following command:

-	java -jar jsdoc.jar --test
+	java -classpath js.jar org.mozilla.javascript.tools.shell.Main jsdoc.js -T

+If you are operating on a Mac OSX or *nix platform, you can shorten that command to this:

+    ./jsdoc -T

 Usage
 -----